darkushin/Style-GAN-Prior/README.md

 ## Recoloring
-In this task, gray images are recolored using the style-GAN-prior and a known blur kernel.
+In this task, gray images are recolored using the style-GAN-prior.
 The conversion of an RGB image to a gray image was performed using the formula: Y = 0.2126R + 0.7152G + 0.0722B

 | RGB Image | Gray Image | Recolored Image |